 The California Healthy Youth Act, which took effect on Jan.
 1, 2016, requires school districts throughout the state to provide students with comprehensive sexual health education, along with information about HIV prevention, at least once in high school and once in middle school.

 The state legislation also allows districts to offer age-appropriate sexual health education in earlier grades if they choose to do so.
 But parents can opt out of sex education, and local districts get to determine their own curriculum.

-To help ensure a better understanding of the law, we’ve compiled a list of common questions and answers, courtesy of the California Department of Education and OCDE’s legal counsel.
+To help ensure a better understanding of the law, we’ve compiled a list of common questions and answers, courtesy of the California Department of Education and OCDE staff.

 What is the California Healthy Youth Act?